Does investing sound complicated and intimidating?

 But investing comes with inherent risk.

-You should strive for a diversified portfolio mix of stocks and funds.
+Therefore, you should strive for a mix of stocks and funds.

-Ever heard, “Don’t put all your eggs in one basket!”
+Ever heard the saying, “Don’t put all your eggs in one basket!”

-That saying is especially true when it comes to investing.
+That is especially true when it comes to investing.

 So, what are your barriers to investing?